originally posted on Concept Hub

 “This internship was fantastic.
 I really broke out of my shell during the duration of this internship.
 It has pushed me to become less introverted and more extroverted by such activities as conducting interviews and interacting with people online.
 I learned quickly that this internship requires a good deal of independent work.
 I created five online profiles and groups through various social networking sites.
 I believe it has helped me become more online savvy then I once was.”

 The skills needed by tomorrow’s workforce are not very different from past generations.
 They will need to know how to network, communicate value, take personal responsibility and persuade.
-The difference is that it will be happening within many different environments, both online and offline.
+The difference is that it will be happening in many different environments, both online and offline.

 Are you prepared to show them the ropes?